AnkitYadav-2019409/AnkitYadav-2019409-ColorSwitch-Using_JavaFX_and_OOPS/README.md

 This is a clone of the popular android game, Color Switch.
 This game is made using the concepts of OOPs and JavaFX.
 Concepts used here are: Polymorphism, Inheritance, Abstraction, Encapsulation, Classes, Objects, Class Relationships, Interfaces, Abstract Classes, Threads and some design Patterns.

-Also the uml diagram of this project is uploaded with in this repository.
+Also, the uml diagram and the use-case diagram of this project are uploaded within this repository.

 How to run this project in your system:
 Step1.
-Open this folder as a project in your IntelliJ Idea.
+Extract and open this folder as a project in your IntelliJ Idea.
 Step2.
 Add Javafx sdk to this project. for help use the link: https://www.jetbrains.com/help/idea/javafx.html Step3.
 Then just run it.